mmilenkoski/detecting_higgs_bosson/README.md

 ## Tune hyperparameters

-To train the model with different hyperparameters, change the optimal values for the hyperparameters in the file `utils/hyperparameters.py`, and run the file `run.py`
+We obtained the final hyperparameter using holdout validation and grid search.
+To train the model with your own hyperparameters, change their values in the file `utils/hyperparameters.py`, and run the file `run.py`

 ## Authors